FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: Experimental Evaluation

 \textbf{Individual Accuracy}.
 Figure~\ref{fig:case-hetero-individual} shows the accuracy distribution of individual models in \methodname{} and the two top-performing baselines in each FL setting shown in Table~\ref{tab:exp-comparison-hetero}.
 In Figure~\ref{fig:case-hetero-individual}, `+' denotes the average accuracy of all clients under each algorithm.
 A small box length bounded by the upper quartile and the lower quartile indicates a more concentrated accuracy distribution across all clients with small variance.
 We observe that the three algorithms achieve similar mean and variance values in terms of accuracy when $N=\{10, 50\}$, while \methodname{} achieves significantly higher mean and lower variance when $N=100$.
 This verifies that \methodname{} is capable of producing the best personalized heterogeneous models in FL with a large number of potential clients and a low participation rate, which closely reflects practical FL scenarios.

 \textbf{Trade-off Among Accuracy, Communication and Computational costs}.
 Figure~\ref{fig:compare-tradeoff} reflects the trade-offs achieved by the comparison algorithms among accuracy, communication costs, and computational costs.
 The marker closer to the bottom-right-hand corner (higher accuracy and lower communication cost) of the figure and with a smaller size (lower computational cost) achieves the best trade-offs.
-Under all settings of $(N, C)$ (markers with different types), \methodname{} achieves higher accuracies, and lower or similar communication and computational costs compared to the best-performing baseline, {\tt{FedProto}}, thus demonstrating its capability of achieving the most advantageous trade-off.
+Under all settings of (N, C) (markers with different types), \methodname{} achieves higher accuracies, and lower or similar communication and computational costs compared to the best-performing baseline, {\tt{FedProto}}, thus demonstrating its capability of achieving the most advantageous trade-off. {\ijcai{Since we still upload the entire processed header to the server.
+One header has more parameters than the uploaded average representations of seen classes in {\tt{FedProto}}, \emph{i.e.,} \methodname{} has a higher per-round communication cost.
+Although it converges faster, its total communication costs are slightly higher than {\tt{FedProto}}.}}

 \textbf{Personalization Analysis}.
 We extract every sample representation from each FL client under \methodname{} and {\tt{FedProto}}, respectively.
 Then, we leverage the T-SNE \cite{TSNE-JMLR} tool to reduce the dimensionality of the extracted representations from $500$ to $2$, and visualize the results.
 Since CIFAR-100 includes 100 classes of samples, we focus on visualizing the results on CIFAR-10 (non-IID: 2/10) in Figure~\ref{fig:compare-TSNE1}.
-It displays that most clusters in \methodname{} and {\tt{FedProto}} consist of representations from a client's two seen classes of samples, which indicates that each client's local heterogeneous model has strong personalization capability.
-The two seen class representations within most clusters under \methodname{} and {\tt{FedProto}} satisfy ``intra-class compactness and inter-class separation'', reflecting that every client can classify its seen classes well under both algorithms.
+It displays that most clusters in \methodname{} and {\tt{FedProto}} consist of representations from a client's two seen classes of samples, indicating that each client's local model has strong personalization capability.
 Generally, \methodname{} performs better than {\tt{FedProto}}.